 On June 20, 2003, we issued \$200.0 million in Convertible Notes.
 In October 2003, our Board of Directors authorized management to repurchase up to \$100.0 million of our Convertible Notes.
 In November 2006, our Board of Directors authorized management to repurchase up to an additional \$20.0 million of our Convertible Notes, for an aggregate potential repurchase amount of \$120.0 million.
-Included in Other current liabilities on the Condensed Consolidated Balance Sheet is \$9.1 million and \$20.5 million of Convertible Notes at March 31, 2007 and December 30, 2006, respectively, that were repurchased in May 2007 and in the first quarter of fiscal 2007, respectively.
-The extinguishment of debt in the first quarter of fiscal 2007 resulted in a gain of \$0.7 million that is included in Other income, net for the quarter ended March 31, 2007.
-The extinguishment of debt in May 2007 resulted in a gain of \$0.4 million that will be included in Other income, net for the quarter ending June 30, 2007.
+Included in Other current liabilities on the Condensed Consolidated Balance Sheet at December 30, 2006 is \$20.5 million of Convertible Notes that were repurchased during the first quarter of fiscal 2007.
+The extinguishment of debt in the first quarter of fiscal 2007 resulted in a gain of \$0.7 million that is included in Other income, net for the six months ended June 30, 2007.
+During the second quarter of fiscal 2007, we extinguished \$9.1 million of Convertible Notes.
+The extinguishment of debt in the second quarter of fiscal 2007, we extinguished \$9.1 million of Convertible Notes.
+The extinguishment of debt in the second quarter of fiscal 2007, we extinguished \$9.1 million of Convertible Notes.
+The extinguishment of debt in the second quarter of fiscal 2007, we extinguished \$9.1 million of Convertible Notes.
+The extinguishment of debt in the second quarter of fiscal 2007, we extinguished \$9.1 million of Convertible Notes.
+The extinguishment of debt in the second quarter of fiscal 2007 resulted in Other income, net for the quarter and six months ended June 30, 2007.